 - For the entire duration of the Competition (September 4 to December 12), any direct or indirect contact with the members of the jury is forbidden.

 - Winners of a First Prize agree to mention that prize in their promotional tools (biography, website, etc.), and to ensure that that prize is mentioned in promotional documents (concert programs, website, liner notes, etc.) of eventual broadcasters and producers, for a period of five years from the awarding of the prize.

 J. COMPETITION AUTHORITIES

-- The Competition Committee reserves the right to cancel a category should the number of contestants be deemed insufficient.
+- The Competition reserves the right to cancel a category should the number of candidates be deemed insufficient.

-- The jury reserves the right to withhold any or all of the prizes.
+- The jury reserves the right not to award a prize.